Miguel Vargas Player Props: Dodgers vs. Cardinals

 Miguel Vargas At The Plate

-- Vargas has four doubles, a triple and 16 walks while hitting .217.
+- Vargas has five doubles, a triple, a home run and 16 walks while hitting .221.

-- He ranks 152nd in batting average, 50th in on base percentage, and 168th in slugging among qualified hitters in MLB action.

-- He has hit a home run in one of 25 games, and in 0% of his plate appearances.

-- Vargas has picked up an RBI in 20.0% of his games this season, with two or more RBI in 12.0% of his games.
+- In 53.8% of his 26 games this season, Vargas has picked up at least one hit.
+He's also had three multi-hit games.

-- He has scored at least one run 10 times this season (40.0%), including one multi-run game.
+- He has scored at least once 10 times this season (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.